Classification of Symmetry-Protected Phases for Interacting Fermions in Two Dimensions

-$\bullet\:G=\mathbb{Z}_2^T=\{1,T\}$.
 We now discuss time-reversal symmetry.
 Our method of symmetry extension does not apply because the time-reversal symmetry is anti-unitary.
-However, we can still consider gauging the fermion parity and study the symmetry action in the toric code.
-Since after gauging one has a spin model, the time-reversal symmetry operator satisfies $T^2=1$.
+However, we can still consider gauging the fermion parity and study the symmetry action in the gauged model.
+Since after gauging one has a bosonic Hilbert space, the time-reversal symmetry operator satisfies $T^2=1$.
 We can then distinguish two cases, where the fermion $\psi$ is a Kramers singlet ($T^2=1$) or a doublet ($T^2=-1$).

 First let us specify the symmetry action $\rho$ on the charge labels.
 There are two possibilities: (a) $T$ does not change charge labels at all. (b) $T$ exchanges $e$ and $m$.
 Interestingly, in the latter case $\psi$ must have $T^2=-1$~\cite{metlitski2013, Fidkowski_PRX2013}.
-Therefore we immediately see that there is a 2D fSPT with $T^2=-1$ fermions, in which the local fermion parity of a $\pi$ vortex changes under the time-reversal operation~\cite{QiPRL2009, GuNeutrino, Metlitski_arxiv2014}, and there are no other symmetry fractionalization classes due to $H^2_\rho(\mathbb{Z}_2^T, \mathbb{Z}_2\times\mathbb{Z}_2)=0$.
+Therefore we immediately see that there is a 2D fSPT with $T^2=-1$ fermions, in which the local fermion parity of a $\pi$ vortex changes under the time-reversal operation~\cite{QiPRL2009, GuNeutrino, Metlitski_arxiv2014}, and there are no other symmetry fractionalization classes due to $H^2_\rho(\mathbb{Z}_2^T, \mathbb{Z}_2\times\mathbb{Z}_2)=\mathbb{Z}_1$.

 Let us consider the symmetry fractionalization class of the trivial action on the charge labels, which is classified by $H^2(\mathbb{Z}_2^T, \mathbb{Z}_2\times\mathbb{Z}_2)=\mathbb{Z}_2\times\mathbb{Z}_2$.
 Physically, the four classes correspond to four possible ways of assigning $T^2=\pm 1$ to the four charges.
 For the two classes with $\psi$ being a Kramers doublet, one of the $e$ or $m$ charges has to be a Kramers singlet, which means that the $\pi$ vortex is trivial in the fSPT.
 Therefore they do not correspond to any nontrivial fSPT phases.
 We are then left with one nontrivial fractionalization class with $\psi$ being a Kramers singlet, and both $e$ and $m$ being Kramers doublets.
-However, we know that this class has an obstruction of being realized in two dimensions~\cite{senthil_3D, WangPRB2013} and thus does not correspond to a fSPT in 2D.
-Together with the fact that $H^3(\mathbb{Z}_2^T, \mathrm{U}(1))=0$, we conclude that there is only one nontrivial 2D fSPT phase with $\mathbb{Z}_2^T$ symmetry, the class DIII topological superconductor.
+However, this fractionalization class is known to be anomalous, i.e. there is an obstruction to realize it in two dimensions~\cite{senthil_3D, WangPRB2013} and thus does not correspond to a fSPT in 2D.
+Together with the fact that $H^3(\mathbb{Z}_2^T, \mathrm{U}(1))=\mathbb{Z}_1$, we conclude that there is only one nontrivial 2D fSPT phase with $\mathbb{Z}_2^T$ symmetry, the class DIII topological superconductor.